dankorotin/ton-tutorials/README.md

 Apply TDD to implement and validate conditional logic while handling edge cases.

+### 1.6.
+Fees

+🚧 **Coming soon!** 🚧 A deep dive into fees on TON, along with tips and practical methods for estimating contract gas efficiency.

 ## 👦 2.
 Communication

 ### 2.1.
 [Addresses, Part 1: Raw Addresses and States](2-1-addresses-and-states-1/README.md)